 Next, the malicious actors will download and install more Panda ZeuS modules and plugins like the ones below:

 https: // suptalefthed [.] ru / 1paylseaffiuwosylygcy . dat

 https: // suptalefthed [.] ru / 61webinjects. dat

 https: // suptalefthed [.] ru / 61webinject32 . bin

 https: // suptalefthed [.] ru / 61keylogger . bin

 Apply these security measures to fight against online attacks

 As seen in this malicious campaign, traditional antivirus software have a hard time detecting malware threats in a timely manner, so you need another security layer of protection to better fight against them.

 - Update, update and update again!
-It’s essential to install all the latest updates for your apps, software programs and system.
-Do NOT postpone and neglect keeping your system fully patched;
+It’s essential to install all the latest updates for your apps, software programs, and system.
+Do NOT postpone and neglect to keep your system fully patched;

 - Make sure you have at least two backups of your valuable data on external sources and do not store them exclusively on your computer;